 Before entry into a packaged AI program a mare has to have a negative CEM (clitoral) swab and has to be confirmed she is cycling normally within a month of the planned breeding.
 This can be done at the same time as a pre-breeding examination and may require the use of a blood sample to measure progesterone levels.

 All work is to be carried out at Catley Cross.
-Packages include all routine work, grass livery (stabling available by arrangement), and routine drugs relevant to breeding.
+Packages include all routine work, livery (stabled with turnout) and routine drugs relevant to breeding.
 Some mares are not suitable for a package such as those with a poor breeding record.
 Treatment of ovarian or uterine problems or non-cycling mares is not included.

 - Scans prior to insemination